Customer at Va. Beach CVS assaulted during robbery

 VIRGINIA BEACH, Va.
 (WAVY) — Police are investigating the robbery of a CVS after a customer was injured during the act.

-Police say the three men robbed the store in the 6000 block of Indian River Road shortly before 11 p.m.
+Police say three men robbed the store in the 6000 block of Indian River Road shortly before 11 p.m.
+Monday.

 Three employees and one customer were in the store at the time.